vinid/cade/README.rst

 * Training

-Suppose you have two slices of temporal text "arxiv_14.txt" and "arxiv_9.txt".
+Suppose you have corpora you want to compare text "arxiv_14.txt" and "arxiv_9.txt".
 First of all, create the concatenation of these two and create a "compass.txt" file.
 Now you can train the compass.

 .. code-block:: python